 Liquidation: In the event of any voluntary or involuntary liquidation, dissolution or winding-up of the Company or a sale of the Company, the holders of the convertible preferred stock are entitled to receive out of the assets available for distribution to the Company's stockholders, on a pari passu basis prior to distribution of any assets of the Company to the holders of common stock, an amount equal to the greater of (a) the original issuance price plus accrued but unpaid dividends, or (b) such amount as would have been payable had the convertible preferred stock converted into common stock immediately prior to the liquidation, dissolution or winding up.
-If amounts available to be distributed are insufficient to pay the liquidation preferences of the preferred stock in full, then the entire assets and funds of the Company legally available for distribution will be distributed to the holders of convertible preferred stock ratably in proportion to the preferential amount each holder would have otherwise been entitled to receive.
-After payment of the liquidation preferences to the convertible preferred stock, all remaining assets are distributed to the common stock.
+If amounts available to be distributed are insufficient to pay the liquidation preferences of the preferred stock in full, then the entire assets and funds of the Company legally available for distribution will be distributed to the holders of convertible preferred stock ratably in proportion to the preferred stock, all remaining assets are distributed to the common stock.